rodolfojcj/drupalbaseplus-cookbook/README.md

 Anything than Drupal and Drush require to work is required by this cookbook.
 Basically this means a Linux based environment as well as the following.

 ## Packages to install
+The following packages are installed by this cookbook:

 - `php-gd` - required by Drupal
 - `php-cli` - needed by Drush
 - `composer` - needed by Drush